solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 Anyway, it's good we have alternatives and especially ones which are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).
 I myself have used Concourse in a couple of projects.
 There has been some hard moments, but at overall I have kind of liked it.
-However, I'm not here to tell which tool is the best, but just trying to provide first steps if you are interested to get familiar with Concourse.
+However, I'm not here to tell which tool is the best, but just trying to provide help on first steps if you are interested to get familiar with Concourse.
 It's up to you to decide what suits best for your needs.
 I hope this blog post has provided some good insights for you.